-Fundamental clause A (The Fisheries Management System), B (Science and Stock Assessment activities), C (The precautionary approach), D (Management measures), and E (Implementation monitoring and control): demersal stocks.
+Giuseppe Scarcella is an experienced fishery scientist and population analyst and modeller, with wide knowledge and experience in the assessment of demersal stocks.
 He holds a first degree in Marine Biology and Oceanography (110/110) from the Unversità Politecnica delle Marche, and a Ph.D. in marine Ecology and Biology from the same university, based on a thesis "Age and growth of two rockfish in the Adriatic Sea".
-After his degree he was offered a job as project scientist in several research programs about the structure and composition of fish assemblage in artificial reefs, off-shore platform and other artificial habitats in the Italian Research Council - Institute of Marine Science of Ancona (CNR-ISMAR) now Institute for Biological Resources and Marine Biotechnologies (CNR-IRBIM).
-During the years of employment, he has gained experience in benthic ecology, statistical analyses of fish assemblages, evolution in artificial habitats, fisheries ecology and impacts of fishing activities, stock assessment, otolith population dynamic and analysis, fisheries management.
+After his degree he was offered a job as project scientist in several research programs about the structure and composition of fish assemblage in artificial reefs, off-shore platform and other artificial habitats in the Italian Research Council - Institute of Marine Science of Ancona now Institute for Biological Resources and Marine Biotechnologies.
+During the years of employment, he has gained experience in benthic ecology, statistical analyses of fish assemblages evolution in artificial habitats, fisheries ecology and impacts of fishing activities, stock assessment, otolith analysis, population dynamic and fisheries management.
 During the same years he attended courses of uni-multivariate statistics and stock assessment.
-He is also actively participating in the scientific advice process of FAO GFCM in the Mediterranean Sea and Scientific, Technical and Economic Committee for Fisheries for the European Commission (STECF).
+He is also actively participating in the scientific advice process of FAO GFCM in the Mediterranean Sea and Scientific, Technical and Economic Committee for Fisheries for the European Commission.
 He is author and co-author of more than 50 scientific paper peer reviewed journals and more than 200 national and international technical reports, most of them focused on the evolution of fish assemblages in artificial habitats and stock assessment and fishery management.